j-taki/j-taki.github.io/essays/smart-questions.md

 // Non-strict code...
 ```
-> Which might be helpful if you have to mix old and new code ;-)
+> "Which might be helpful if you have to mix old and new code ;-)"

 Its pretty clear that the quality of this answer is derived from the thoughtfulness of the question asked.
 I think that because the asker showed that they were interested in gaining understanding, the answer reciprocated in a similar fashion.